 Low glycemic – how to eat the right carbs

 Unlike most diets, the low glycemic diet isn’t a fad.
-It was developed at the University of Sydney to help diabetics have better blood sugar control.
+It was developed at the University of Sydney to help diabetics have better blood glucose control.
+Although it was developed this reason, it’s also helpful in weight control.
 In the low glycemic diet (also known as the glycemic index diet or GI diet), all foods containing carbohydrates are assigned a rating – the glycemic index (GI).
-It’s not a measurement as such, it is just a comparison to glucose, which has a rating of 100.
+It’s not a measurement as such, it is just a comparison to glucose, which is assigned a rating of 100.

 Why a low glycemic diet is beneficial